Adoniram J. Warner: Biography

 Born in Wales, New York (near Buffalo, New York), Warner moved with his parents to Wisconsin at the age of eleven.
-He attended school in Beloit, Wisconsin, and New-York Central College.
+He attended Beloit College in Wisconsin and New-York Central College.
 He was principal of Lewistown (Pennsylvania) Academy, superintendent of the public schools of Mifflin County, Pennsylvania, and principal of Mercer Union School, Pennsylvania from 1856 to 1861.

+Civil War

 He was commissioned as captain in the Tenth Pennsylvania Reserves on July 21, 1861, promoted to lieutenant colonel on May 14, 1862 and became colonel on April 25, 1863.
 He was transferred into the Veteran Reserve Corps in November 1863.
 On January 13, 1866, President Andrew Johnson nominated Warner for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

+Law and business career

 Warner studied law and was admitted to the bar in Indianapolis, Indiana in 1865 but never practiced.
 At the conclusion of the war, he returned to Pennsylvania, and in 1866 moved to Marietta, Ohio.
 He engaged in the oil, coal, and railroad businesses.

+Congress

 Warner was elected as a Democrat to the Forty-sixth Congress (March 4, 1879 – March 3, 1881).
 He was an unsuccessful candidate for reelection in 1880 to the Forty-seventh Congress.

 Warner was elected to the Forty-eighth and Forty-ninth Congresses (March 4, 1883 – March 3, 1887).
 He was not a candidate for reelection in 1886.

 He served as delegate to the 1896 Democratic National Convention.

+Later career

 He engaged in street railway construction in the District of Columbia and in railroad construction in Ohio.
 From about 1898 until six months before his death, he engaged in transportation and power development in Georgia.

+Death and burial

 He died in Marietta, Ohio August 12, 1910.
 He was interred in Oak Grove Cemetery.